rclancyc/rclancyc.github.io/index.md

   overlay_image: /assets/images/stcroix1.jpg
   caption: "St. Croix, USVI"
 ---
 Welcome to my personal website!
-As a mathematician at Northrop Grumman, I work on algorithms for Space Sytems sector with an emphasis on numerical optimization, inverse problems, and state estimation.
-I receive my PhD in Applied Mathematics from the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
+As a mathematician at Northrop Grumman, I work on algorithms for Space Sytems with an emphasis on numerical optimization, inverse problems, and state estimation.
+I received my PhD in Applied Mathematics from the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 I have a broad background in mathematics, machine learning, signal processing, and physical simulations.
 Although this website is a work in progress, you can find information about my research including a few projects I've worked on over the years.

 ---

 # Recent News

+### September 2024
+- Our paper [Approximate maximum likelihood estimators for linear regression with independent component-wise design matrix uncertainty](https://link.springer.com/article/10.1007/s12532-024-00268-6) [(arxiv)](https://arxiv.org/abs/2104.03307) was published in Mathematical Programming Computation!

+### October 2023
+- I was promoted to Senior Principal Mathematician!

 ### June 2022